Tamil cuisine: Pandiya Nadu

 The Chettinad region and its adjoining areas such as Karaikudi are famous for its typical spicy cuisine also known as chettinad cuisine.
 Dishes like idiyappam, uthappam, paniyaram as well as meat dishes are common in this region.
 The Madurai region has its own unique dishes such as Muttaiparotta, Paruthipal, Karidosai, Jasmine Idli, Irameen Kuzhambu and it is the place of origin of the milk dessert Jigarthanda.
-Non vegetarian dishes from Chettinad and Madurai are one of the most renowned among the South Indians.
+Non vegetarian dishes from Thirunelveli,Madurai and its adjoining areas are one of the most renowned among the South Indians.
 The Virudhunagar region is famous for the Coin Parotta.
-Unlike the traditional way of preparation, Coin Parotta is generally deep fried in oil and served with Mutton gravy.
+Unlike the traditional way of preparation, Coin Parotta is generally deep fried in oil and served with mutton gravy.

 Kongu Nadu

 Kongu Nadu cuisine was originally prepared in rural areas.
 Oputtu, Sandahai and Kola urundai are few among the main dishes.
-Many dishes in Kongu Nadu are based on Coconut and Onions as there is an abundant supply of Coconut, Onions and Groundnuts.
+Many dishes in Kongu Nadu are coconut- and onion-based, as the region has an abundant supply of coconut, onions and groundnuts.
 Thengai paal jaggery, Ulundu Kali, Kachayam, Arisimparupu sadam, Kelvaragu Puttumavu, Arisi Puttumavu, Paniyaram, Kelvaragu Pakoda, Thengai barbi, Kadalai urundai, Ellu urundai and Pori urundai are among other dishes prepared by Tamil people.
-They consume Mutton, Chicken, Freshwater fishes and Quail due to the area being landlocked.
+Most people living in the region usually consume mutton, chicken, freshwater fishes and quail as the region is landlocked.
 Arisimparupu sadam is a unique dish.
 Most common oils are sesame and groundnut oil.
 Coconut oil is used for main cooking and as well as seasoning in certain Kongu Nadu dishes.